Overriding Member Function In C++ - C++ Programming Tutorial

 Step 2: Define a Derived Class that Overrides the Virtual Function:

-To Override a Virtual Function , we need to define a derived class that inherits from the base class and provides a new implementation of the Virtual Function .
-The syntax for defining a derived class that overrides the Virtual Function is as follows:
+To replace a Virtual Function, it is necessary to create a subclass that extends the base class and offers a fresh implementation of the Virtual Function.
+The format for creating a subclass that overrides the Virtual Function is outlined below:

 C++ Code: